notetaking

 Studies show that information workers regularly lose up to two hours a week searching for lost digital documents.
 If you have a consistent notetaking system, you can save yourself a lot of time and headaches.

-5. Summarize your notes
+6. Summarize your notes

 Taking effective notes and creating a summary at the end of your notes makes it easier to find the key pieces of information quickly and is the best method for comprehending the material you learn.

-There are a couple of different ways you can do it:
+There are a couple of different ways you can do it.

-2. Box off or highlight a section at the bottom of your notes for a quick summary.
+Use the bottom of your notes for a quick summary.
 You’ll see this in any Cornell Notes template, but it’s useful in other formats, too.
 Your summary should include the main points of each section, so you can get the gist of what you’ve written in a few (brief!) sentences.

 Regardless of which method you choose, try to summarize your notes right after your class or meeting while the information is still fresh.
 If that’s not an option, try to get it done sometime the same day.